Updated May 13, 2019

 The parking committee that was formed in 2017 made a conscious decision to combine the discussions and plans for parking and facilities changes since they are inextricably tied together.
 While assessing the possible moves to improve the parking lot experience at St. Michael, parishioner-owned Giant Development offered to help St. Michael connect our two properties - the main campus with the Conference Center next door.
 We are working to coordinate the timing and implementation of this generous offer with planned renovations for the Conference Center.
 Once plans are finalized, we will provide a more comprehensive update.
 Our sincere gratitude goes out to Giant Development for this generous offer as well as the growing number of projects they have completed on our campus over the last couple years!

 There is lots more to come as we continue to work our Long Range Plan, so stay tuned.
-Better yet, call the Stewardship Hotline (919-468-6180) or email [email protected] to learn how you can help!
+Better yet, call the Parish Office (919-468-6100).

 Related Long Range Plan Updates